Es-Kiani/AI/README.md

-# AI-ML
+# AI
-Artificial Intelligent and Machine Learning
+All of my AI projects, include my personal passion projects, practical projects and some others together.